If you’re in your 20’s you probably know exactly how I feel the same financial struggles I do.

 When I was 22 and living with mum I was paid weekly which made it so easy for me to save I must admit.
-I would give my mum £50 per week, keep £50 for me and save the other £150 EVERY SINGLE WEEK.
-I still had a pretty good social life yet, after working for 4 months at that job I managed to save £2000.
-I have no idea how I did it but being paid weekly really worked and helped me easily manage my finances.
-I managed to pay off my overdraft and that felt fantastic.
+I would give my mum £50 per week, keep £50 for me and save the other £150 every week.
+I still had a pretty good social life yet, after working for 4 months at that job I managed to save £2000 and, I can imagine that if I continued to live at mums and wasn’t made redundant from that job, I probably would have been able to buy a house by now.

-Now, I get paid monthly and still try to save but it’s a challenge.
-I aim to put £100 in my savings each month but usually it’s back at 10p (that’s all interest) by the time the month has ended.
+I always aim to put £100 in my savings each month but, usually it’s back at 10p by the time the month has ended.
 This month I’ve tried hard to save and I have a little bit for the first time in 3 years which feels really great.
 However, I’m fully aware that pretty much every month there’s a hiccup and the money might need to be spent.

 Nonetheless, I’ve been trying to remember the advice I gave myself with my first job after graduating in hopes to motivate myself and anyone else wanting to save –